 But they are outputting only 8-bit shades red, green and blue as do many other cameras like the Sony FS-100, FS-700 and of course DSLRs.

 Canon’s C500 has the same “issue” with the internal 8-bit codec, except if you use an external recorder which would then record 10-bit or 12-bit Canon RAW – but that’s a different story.

 And why in the hell should you not use the Canon C-Log gamma curve?
 Actually you can and should use it, but not as intendend!

 Like many other Cameras you can adjust the image with Custom Picture styles.

 The most popular picture style for Canon DSLRs is Technicolor’s CineStyle which provides a S-type gamma curve for a flatter image to get more details in shadows and highlites and should provide more latitude for later grading.
 That is theoretically a good thing, but…

 The bad thing about it is that this is done within a 8-bit colorspace with 256 shades of grey Canon did it on their Canon S-Log CP as did Technicolor on their CineStyle Picture Style for DSLRs.
-Read more Detail about Technicolor’s Cinestyle in an earlier article I wrote.
+I wrote about this in my article Technicolor – Hype or Cine-like Mastering.

 You can download the Custom Picture Styles for the Canon EOS-C100 at the end of the article.